Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 In the words of the BBC’s reporting on the subject:

-In a study that was conducted 2.5 years after the release of the UK’s new alcohol guidelines, it was reported that: “Overall, 71% were aware of the new alcohol guidelines, however, just 8% knew what the recommended limits were.”
-And that: “Even for those who were aware that there were new guidelines, only 30% knew that the guidelines had a weekly and not a daily limit.”
+In a study that was conducted 2.5 years after the release of the UK’s new alcohol guidelines, it was reported that: “Overall, 71% were aware of the new alcohol guidelines, however, just 8% knew what the recommended limits were.”⁴ And that: “Even for those who were aware that there were new guidelines, only 30% knew that the guidelines had a weekly and not a daily limit.”
 It furthered:

 “Only 7% of respondents were intending to reduce their alcohol consumption following the release of the new alcohol guidelines, whilst one-third (33%) planned to always, often or sometimes use the new guidelines to keep track of their own drinking.”

 While well-intentioned, many public health guidelines fail to be able to capture the hearts and minds of people.
-This is often because of either poor execution and/or offering guidance that people find uncompelling or too legalistic to follow.
+This is often because of poor execution and/or offering guidance that people find uncompelling or too legalistic to follow.
 This is one of the reasons that we have created the Liver Habits Score system.
-This Liver Habits Score is designed to make people aware of how their habits and activities affect their liver health and how they can improve based upon the lifestyle changes they are willing to make.
+This Liver Habits Score is designed to make people aware of how their habits and activities affect their liver health and how they could improve based upon the lifestyle changes they are willing to make.

 Japan is famous for its drinking culture—specifically in the corporate workplace.
 In one article about Japanese corporate drinking culture, there is discussion about the concept “nommunication” and is described as such: